List of Vancouver Canucks general managers

 The Vancouver Canucks are a professional ice hockey team based in Vancouver, British Columbia.
 The Canucks are a member of the Pacific Division in the Western Conference of the National Hockey League (NHL).
 The Canucks currently play home games at Rogers Arena.
 The Canucks joined the NHL in 1970 as an expansion team, along with the Buffalo Sabres.
-They have advanced to the Stanley Cup Finals three times but were defeated by the New York Islanders in 1982, the New York Rangers in 1994, and the Boston Bruins in 2011.
-The franchise has had twelve general managers since its inception.
+They have advanced to the Stanley Cup Final three times but were defeated by the New York Islanders in 1982, the New York Rangers in 1994, and the Boston Bruins in 2011.
+The franchise has had 13 general managers since its inception.